-Fujifilm X-M1 versus Sony RX1
+Fujifilm X-M1 vs Sony RX1

 The Fujifilm X-M1 and the Sony Cyber-shot DSC-RX1 are two digital cameras that were officially introduced, respectively, in June 2013 and September 2012.
 The X-M1 is a mirrorless interchangeable lens camera, while the RX1 is a fixed lens compact.
 The cameras are based on an APS-C (X-M1) and a full frame (RX1) sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Sony provides 24 MP.
+The Fujifilm has a resolution of 16 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1 is notably smaller (6 percent) than the Fujifilm X-M1.
 In this context, it is worth noting that neither the X-M1 nor the RX1 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX1 has a lens built in, whereas the X-M1 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the X-M1 and their specifications in the Fujinon X Lens Catalog.

 Concerning battery life, the X-M1 gets 350 shots out of its NP-W126 battery, while the RX1 can take 270 images on a single charge of its NP-BX1 power pack.
 The power pack in the RX1 can be charged via the USB port, which can be very convenient when travelling.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.